codefresh-io/docs.codefresh.io/_docs/administration/behind-the-firewall.md

 ---
 title: "Codefresh behind the firewall"
 description: "How to run Codefresh pipelines in your own secure infrastructure"
-group: enterprise
+group: administration
+redirect_from:
+  - /docs/enterprise/behind-the-firewall/
 toc: true

 ---

-As explained in the [installation page]({{site.baseurl}}/docs/enterprise/installation-security/) Codefresh offers 3 installation options: pure cloud, on-premise and Hybrid.
+As explained in the [installation page]({{site.baseurl}}/docs/administration/installation-security/) Codefresh offers 3 installation options: pure cloud, on-premise and Hybrid.
 In this page we are going to describe the Hybrid option and all the advantages it offers.

 ## Running Codefresh in secure environments